ticky/dotfiles/readme.md

 So it's easy to add stuff; you can do stuff like ``cd `platformbindir` ``, which navigates straight to the current platform's `bin` directory.

 _**NOTE**: Due to the way this works, it's not possible to update a concatenated file in your home directory and commit it immediately.
 You will need to make the edit twice for those files._

+### All-But-Platform

+Additionally, there is provision for such directories usable for all but a certain platform.
+For example, `tmux` works anywhere except on Cygwin, so `tmux.conf.concat` is placed in `dotfiles/platforms/all-but-cygwin/home`.
+It then applies on `linux` and `darwin`, but not `cygwin`.

+There are no shortcuts for configuring this, however, it relies on the same `$UNAME` variable as the above, so if you had a `linux` directory, the all-but directory is `all-but-linux`.

 ## Thanks